romaninsh/terms/content/blog/agile-css-framework-explores-data-attribute-styling-modifiers.md

+---
-## Agile CSS Framework explores data-* attribute styling modifiers
+title: Agile CSS Framework explores data-* attribute styling modifiers
+date: 2016-01-12
+tags:
+  - test
+draft: false
+---

 Traditionally CSS frameworks have relied on ability to combine multiple CSS classes for widget styling.
 While one class may specify the name of the widget (dropdown-menu), a supplementary class (dropdown-menu-right) will define some property such as positioning of a menu: